How to Keep Dog From Barking in a Hotel Room

 Use a Crate

 A crate is very important if you must leave your dog any time alone.
-It prevents your dog from getting hurt, damage expensive property (dogs may chew or scratch things) and others if your dog happens to bite (any dog can bite when stressed).
+It prevents your dog from getting hurt, damaging expensive property (dogs may chew or scratch things) and harming other if your dog happens to bite (any dog can bite when stressed).

 If your dog is crate-trained, it may help to crate him during your absence and give him a bully stick or a stuffed Kong while you are away.
 Freezing the Kong may provide a longer-lasting treat.

 Keeping the room dim or placing a blanket over the crate can help some anxious dogs relax.

 Use a baby monitor so that you can see what your dog is doing while you are away.
 Nowadays, there are wonderful products such as Pet Cube or Furbo Cameras that allow you to even talk to your dog and toss treats to him too!

 Make sure to use the do not disturb sign when you head out.
 You don't want a housekeeper to open the door and your dog accidentally escapes in search of you!

 Provide the receptionist with your cell number in case guests complain about your dog's barking when you are away.